UAMS IDHI High-Risk Pregnancy Program

 - Perinatal Opiate Project provides evaluation and individual treatment plans for opiate dependency during pregnancy.

-- HIV management for pregnant women is available.
+- HIV management for pregnant individuals is available.

 - Diagnosis via telemedicine of fetal abnormalities and care is available as needed.